genesys/bold360-mobile-docs-android/docs/faq/chat-links.md

 ---

 ## Chat url links activation
 Hosting app can listen to url links selection by implementing `ChatEventListener.onUrlLinkSelected` method.

+### Accessibility link annoncments
+The App can control the Link announcements after the link click when listennting to link selection.

 ### In-app links
 In-app links presses are handled by the SDK.